waikato-datamining/waikato-datamining.github.io/news/2025-10-31-idc-release/index.rst

 With this release it is now possible to write more complex/integrated/reactive pipelines with the added I/O and email plugins.

+It is always worth checking out the `examples <https://www.data-mining.co.nz/image-dataset-converter-examples/>`__.

 The most notably changes since 0.0.12 are:

 * a new release of `seppl` allows for filters that support m-to-n not just 1-to-1 conversions